 Normally, you can’t cleanly take a home office deduction on an S corporation tax return.

-In other words, unlike the situation with a sole proprietorship and that 8829 form mentioned a moment ago, no tax form exists for throwing a home office deduction onto an S corporation tax return.
+Unlike the situation with a sole proprietorship and that 8829 form mentioned a moment ago, no tax form exists for throwing a home office deduction onto an S corporation tax return.

 And in fact, tax law sort of prohibits an employer from paying home office expenses to employees.
 (See Section 280A(c)(6).)